Bash on Ubuntu on Windows: What Works and What Doesn't

 It doesn't integrate with Windows tools.
 Git for Windows and Bash on Ubuntu use separate credential stores.
 Your Windows SSH keys won't work in Bash.
 Each environment is isolated.

 You can't run Linux binaries from Windows directly.
 Linux executables only work inside the Bash shell.
-You can't double-click a Linux binary in Windows Explorer and have it run.

 The file system mystery